 • Write Jobs: These guys post links daily to a lot of freelance writing jobs.
 I usually try and check their feed every day, otherwise there are just too many tweets to view and not enough time.

 • Modern Day Nomads: Tiffany tweets a lot of useful information, that is not alway writing-related.
 But she features competitions, residencies and other travelling jobs, so I recommend following along.

 Have a good pitch prepared

 The same pitch isn’t going to work for every job or publication, but it is good to be prepared.
 I read quite a few freelance writing blog posts regarding pitching before figuring out what works for me.
 Check out this post from Elna Cain, which is incredibly informative.

 Whether I am just pitching a one-off story or applying for an actual writing position, I will input the details on my spreadsheet.
 It is a great way to keep an eye on who you emailed and when.
 This way you can follow up when necessary, or not apply for the same position again.

 The only paid site I recommend is Contena.
 The jobs they have listed you won’t find anywhere else and there are so many to choose from.

-I hope this post was helpful and leads you to a different website or job board you didn’t previously know.
+I hope this post was helpful and leads you to discover new freelance writing job boards and freelance writing jobs.